Transitioning from Broadcast to CTV

 Why Transition?

 The audience has moved.
 Broadcast-only strategies miss a growing segment of viewers and lack the targeting and measurement CTV provides.
+The benefits of CTV for PI attorneys explain what you gain by shifting.

 What Changes (And What Doesn’t)